dotnet/corefx/Documentation/project-docs/standard-platform.md

 # .NET Platform Standard

+## Disclaimer
+We're sharing early plans for the future of building .NET class libraries.
+To track the progress of this work refer to https://github.com/dotnet/corefx/issues/4367

 ## Why?
 To provide a more concrete guarantee of binary portability to future .NET-capable platforms with an easier-to-understand platform versioning plan.